2D Sketcher

 Modifier Shortcuts

-Modifier shortcuts are executed by holding down the system meta key, which is ctrl on Windows and Linux and command on Mac OS X.
+Modifier shortcuts are executed by holding down the system meta key, which is ctrl on Windows and Linux and command on macOS.

 When Atoms are Hovered